CIL Sighetu Marmației: CIL Sighet

 At the end of the 1967–68 season, the team won promotion to Divizia C and changed its name for the last time to CIL (Combinatul de Industrializare a Lemnului, “Wood Industrialization Combine”) Sighetu Marmației, after the wood-processing factory based in the town.

 The 1974–75 season saw CIL Sighet winning the Series X of Divizia C and the promotion to Divizia B for the second time.
 The first second division season after twenty-seven years seals the club's best performance ever: the 5th position in the Romanian second tier.
 After only three seasons, the team relegates again to Divizia C, but gains the promotion after only a season.

-The team spent another three seasons in the Series III of Divizia B ranked 7th in 1980–81, 8th in 1981–82, before being relegated at the end of the 1982–83 season, when it finished 15th.
-It managed to bounce back after two seasons in Series X of Divizia C, ranking 3rd in 1983–84 and then winning the series in 1984–85 under head coach Dorel Cupșa.
-The squad included Verdeș, Petruș, Țiplea, Grindeanu, Cioban I, Cheaua, Negrea, Bonte, Pop, Strîmbei, Petreuș, Szekell, Șulea, Drăgulescu, Cioban II and Matei.
-During that campaign, it played in the third division for the first time against another Sighet-based club, ISSM Sighetu Marmației, the team of the local screw factory.
+The team spent another three seasons in Series III of Divizia B, ranking 7th in 1980–81 and 8th in 1981–82, before being relegated at the end of the 1982–83 season, when it finished 15th.
+Bounced back in Divizia C, CIL competed in Series X, finishing 3rd in the 1983–84 season and laying the groundwork for a strong comeback.

+The 1984–85 season proved highly successful, as CIL won the series and returned to the second division under head coach Dorel Cupșa.
+The team also made an impressive run in Cupa României, defeating first-division side Bihor Oradea (2–0) and second-division Dinamo Victoria București (1–0) before being eliminated by Politehnica Iași in the quarter-finals.
+The squad featured, among others, Verdeș, Petreuș, Țiplea, Grindeanu, L. Ciohan, Cheaua, Negrea, Bonte, G. Pop, I. Pop, Strîmbei, Szekely, Șulea, Drăgulescu, Z. Ciohan, Matei, and Caciureac, who left during the winter break to join first-division side FC Baia Mare.
+During that campaign, CIL also played in the third division for the first time against another Sighet-based club, ISSM Sighetu Marmației, the team of the local screw factory.

 Once promoted, the club spent another three seasons in Series III of Divizia B, ranking 7th in 1985–86, 12th in 1986–87 and 16th in 1987–88, which resulted in relegation to Divizia C.